jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-II-01.md

 either in this or in any other order of the terms; for if the signs are not changed, the sum will always be the same.

-**261.** But it frequently happens that the sums represented in this manner may be considerably abridged, as is the case when two or more terms destroy each other;
+<span class="art">261</span> But it frequently happens that the sums represented in this manner may be
+considerably abridged, as is the case when two or more terms destroy each other;
 for example, if we find in the same sum the terms $$+a-a$$, or $$3a-4a+a$$: or when two or more terms may be reduced to one, etc. Thus, in the following examples